-Dr. Marcus Goedsche Member of the Management Board
+Dr. Marcus Goedsche Member of the Management Board Hubert Rohrer Member of the Management Board

 Independent Auditor's Report

 To Allgeier SE, Munich:

 Report on the audit of the consolidated financial statements and the Group management report

 Audit opinions

 We have audited the consolidated financial statements of Allgeier SE, Munich, and its subsidiaries (the Group), comprising the consolidated statement of financial position as of December 31, 2022, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the fiscal year from January 1, 2022 to December 31, 2022, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
 Furthermore, we have audited the Group management report of Allgeier SE, Munich, for the fiscal year from January 1, 2022 to December 31, 2022.